 Dwells Love, who, at his will, moves us to tears or smiles.

-Analysis and Comments on CANZONE II
+Comments, Analysis, and Meaning on CANZONE II

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem CANZONE II here.